Aquafina-water-bottle/jp-mining-note/docs/docs/usage.md

 Similarly to the `Key` field, this field will not be used in any card template.
 In other words, this is a place where you can write down notes without affecting the card itself.

+## `Picture` field
+As an aside, you can put text in this field instead of a picture, and it should still work.
+This is useful if you forgot to add the picture, or just don't want to add the picture in the first place.

 ---